 The government's proposals to increase probate fees are also discussed.

-Visit our court reform page for more information on the Law Society's work in relation to HMCTS' reform programme.
+Visit our court reform page for more information on our work in relation to HMCTS' reform programme.

 Ian Bond is director and head of trusts and estates at Talbots Law.
 He specialises in private work including: wills and wealth planning; the creation and administration of trusts and estates; and the preparation of lasting powers of attorney and other Court of Protection work.

 Ian is also chair of the Wills and Equity Committee, which advises the Law Society on matters relating to the reform of the law and legislative process relating to wills, probate, financial and tax planning, trusts and estate administration.
 The Committee also supports the development of up-to-date professional advice and guidance on such matters.